1e37/devcontainer/readme.md

-First, you can eather compile Devpod from its source by using the rpmbuild enviroment, or just install the precompiled .rpm file for x86_64 systems from the RPM folder.
+First, you can eather compile Devpod from its source by using the rpmbuild enviroment, or just install the precompiled .rpm file for x86_64 systems from the rpmbuild folder.

 ###Compile yourself: ###